Contact Info

 Motion Sensor Conventions

 Different brands of motions sensors use a different convention for the direction of the X, Y and Z axes.
 This is why the settings in the "Motion Sensor Conventions" section are very important.
 An incorrect setting can result in less accurate data.
-Please refer to the user manual of your motion sensor on how to interprete the motion values.
+Please refer to the user manual of your motion sensor on how to interpret the motion values.
 Here are the settings for some commonly used motion sensors:

 Applanix